 Instructions

 - Lay both cod filets on a baking sheet or in a baking pan.
-Season cod filets with fine sea salt and freshly ground pepper.
+Season the cod fillets with salt and pepper.
 Bake for 5 minutes.
+Remove and set aside.

-- Gently form lobster mix on top of cod filets.
+- Gently spoon lobster mix on top of the par-cooked cod fillets.
 Return to the oven and bake for an additional 10 minutes or until top is browned.

-- Remove and top with beurre blanc sauce.
+- Remove and top with prepared beurre blanc sauce.

 I don’t see the paprika or the cracker crumbs or the clarified butter in the recipe.
 Do you just add it at the end?